 To kick things off, we’ll be going through a couple of studies that investigated whether or not tech suits really do make a difference in swimming performance so that we can get the cold hard facts- not from me, but from science.

-The first study we are looking at was published by the Journal Of The American College Of Sports Medicine.
+The first study we are looking at was published by published in the Journal of Medicine and Science in Sports and Exercise.
 The study showed findings of significant improvements in swimming performance when wearing a fastskin tech suit.
-An average performance benefit of 3.2% was recorded when compared to standard training suits.
+An average performance benefit of 3.2% was recorded compared to standard training suits.

-Further findings by the study suggests that tech suits were able to reduce drag by approximately 4.4% to 6.2% while also greatly reducing the energy cost of swimming by about 4.5% to 5.5%.
+Further findings by the study suggest that tech suits were able to reduce drag by approximately 4.4% to 6.2% while also greatly reducing the energy cost of swimming by about 4.5% to 5.5%.

 Another study published by the Journal Of Sports Medicine And Physical Fitness also found positive results on swimming performance when wearing tech suits.
 In total 91 professional swimmers that competed either at the 2009 World Swimming Championships (before the full suit ban) or at the 2011 World Swimming Championships (after the ban), took part in the study.